Changissnz/seqbuild/face/sample_script/commlang_guide.md

 interface can use Comm Lang to write command scripts.
 Its set of keywords is relatively small, much smaller than that of Python standard library.
 And the commands possible to execute via Comm Lang are related to `seqbuild` components and capabilities.

+Comm Lang is similar to the Python programming language in regards to punctuation in syntax. <ins>End every command with a period.
+Do not separate comma-separated paramter values, used for instantiating a structure, with spaces.</ins> The language is also similar to SQL.
+Whereas SQL is a database query language, Comm Lang is a numerical generator language.

 ## Structures <a name="structures"></a>